cubedcod/WebServer/README.md

 ## INSTALL

-there is no install step, code can be run from the checkout dir or moved to a library dir of your taste. for alpine/arch/debian/termux deps:
+at least until a release version is ready, there is no install step, code is run/edited in checkout dir. to install alpine/arch/debian/termux dependencies:

     sh DEPENDENCIES